 Which are the RU’s and its groups’ most important national and international collaboration partners, and how are they maintained?

 The RU has extensive national and international collaborative networks, which is reflected in the overall proportion of publications involving more than one organization (0.92); overall proportion of publications involving international co-authorship has been 0.62.
 Finnish Natural Resource Institute (LUKE) and Finnish Environmental Institute (SYKE), which have offices at the University campus are important partners to the RU.
 We have joint professor with SYKE (aquatic ecology) and have had formerly also a joint professor (forest ecology; 2014-2019) with LUKE.
 We are co-operating also with Finnish Food Safety Authority.
 The RU has also a lot of co-operation with other Finnish Universities, especially with Universities of Helsinki, Jyväskylä, Eastern-Finland and Turku.
-The international collaboration with universities and institutes from other countries is also extensive with emphasis of Scandinavian (Stockholm, Umeå, Lund, Trondheim, Copenhagen, Oslo…. ) and other European countries, (Cardiff, Madrid….) even though there is also collaboration with US (Davis, Cornell etc.), Australian (Monash) and Asian (Hokkaido, Wildlife Institute of India, Tatarstan Academy of Science) universities and institutes.
+The international collaboration with universities and institutes from other countries is also extensive with emphasis of Scandinavian (Stockholm, Umeå, Lund, Trondheim, Copenhagen, Oslo…. ), Baltic (Tartu), and other European countries (Cardiff, Madrid, Prague, Innsbruck ….) even though there is also collaboration with US (Davis, Cornell etc.), Australian (Monash) and Asian (Hokkaido, Wildlife Institute of India, Tatarstan Academy of Science) universities and institutes.
 Joint funding applications are made with collaborators and joint publications are written based on successful research project results.
 Collaborators are contacted and maintained through visits to labs, participation in national and international conferences, workshops and meetings.
 The collaborators are also often supervising PhDs and are members of the follow-up groups of PhD students in the RU.

 B. Internal collaborations within the University of Oulu